 - TEST 2: Applying 12 V To Shift Solenoid A.

-- TEST 4: Applying 12 V to TCC Solenoid.
+- TEST 4: Applying 12 V To The TCC Lock-Up Solenoid.

 - Solenoid Assembly Is Good But Transmission Still Not Shifting.